vivianwong19/DH110-2021F/assignment03/README.md

 * Please find the script for the contextual inquiry interview guide here: https://docs.google.com/document/d/1iypjMr1uR9saByWxhSVr7h7WQhIwBHK04iCmsNK-UsU/edit?usp=sharing

 ## Step 5: Conducting Research
-* Please find the recording for the contextual inquiry interview here:
+* Please find the recording for the contextual inquiry interview here: https://drive.google.com/file/d/1npc-cEz3iTAolYa-Chs6Pd8reKeTAFI9/view?usp=sharing

+> NOTE: Hi Professor Sookie, I shared the video to your UCLA email via Google Drive.
+The link should work if you are logged in, otherwise it shows up as private to protect the privacy of my interviewee.
+Please let me know if there are any issues.
+Thanks!

 * Please find the transcription of the contextual inquiry interview here: https://docs.google.com/document/d/1OPYq_LtxdoScBu3F8DIz05qlf3-hzllaPZp_t_8MCyI/edit?usp=sharing

 #### Interesting insights from the interview: